China hits back after Biden calls Xi a 'dictator' | Law-Order

 He presides over a one-party system that many human rights groups, Western leaders and academics call a dictatorship because it lacks an independent judiciary, free media, or universal suffrage for national office.
 Critics of Xi and his party are censored online and risk detention off line.

-Biden also said Tuesday China "has real economic difficulties".
+Biden also said China "has real economic difficulties".
 Biden as president has previously referred to China as "essentially" a dictatorship and "a place for the autocrat, the dictator," while saying no other world leader wants to be Xi.
-But Tuesday's remarks were some of his most direct on how he sees the Chinese leader.

-"They're an open political provocation," she told a news conference.
-Asked how aware Xi had been about the balloon's movements, Mao reiterated China's previous explanation that the passage of the balloon through U.S. airspace had been unintended and caused by circumstances beyond its control.
+"They're an open political provocation," she told a regular briefing.
+U.S. State Department deputy spokesperson Vedant Patel, asked if Biden's comments would affect future visits by U.S. and Chinese officials, said Washington continued to expect engagements "in due course, when the time is appropriate."

-'BIG MOUTH' "Biden's big mouth is a loose cannon," said Wu Xinbo, director of the Center for American Studies at Fudan University in Shanghai, adding that the remarks may not undo what Blinken had achieved on his China visit.
+"The president believes that diplomacy ... is a responsible way to manage tensions, clear up misperceptions, avoid miscalculations and all of this in our interests to do that," Patel said.
+"That does not mean of course we will not be blunt and forthright about our differences."
+LASTING DAMAGE UNLIKELY

-Other analysts also played down the likely damage to the U.S.-China relationship.
-"I bet Washington wants to let this quietly go away," said Yun Sun, head of the China program at the Stimson Center.
+Political analysts played down the likely damage to U.S.-China engagement.
+"Biden's big mouth is a loose cannon," said Wu Xinbo, director of the Center for American Studies at Fudan University in Shanghai.
+He said the remarks would affect mutual trust, including in communications between the leaders, but would not erase what Blinken had achieved on his China visit.

 Other world leaders seemed reluctant to get involved.
 Asked repeatedly about the situation, the spokesperson of German chancellor Olaf Scholz said only: "The Federal Government has taken note of the American President's statement."